Frestige/Orange-Ball/README.md

 ## Usage

-Download the files to build it on your own via Unity or use the pre builded versions in the "Builds" folder in [release](https://github.com/Frestige/Orange-Ball/releases/tag/v1.4) (only iOS & Windows).
+Download the files to build it on your own via Unity or use the pre builded versions in the "Builds" folder in the [release](https://github.com/Frestige/Orange-Ball/releases/tag/v1.4) folder (only iOS & Windows).

 If you build your own iOS files, don't forget to select the correct SDK (simulator or device) via player settings.